Brazil's Bolsonaro says United States will soon send vaccines to Brazil | Health

 Brazil President Jair Bolsonaro said on Wednesday that U.S. President Joe Biden will soon send doses of the AstraZeneca COVID-19 vaccine to the South American country, which has recorded the world's second-deadliest coronavirus outbreak.

+The White House did not immediately respond to request for comment.
+Earlier on Wednesday, a senior administration official told Reuters that no decisions had been made on which countries would receive any extra vaccine supplies from the U.S. Brazil announced another 2,811 deaths from COVID-19 on Wednesday, bringing the official death toll to more than 414,000.

-Health Minister Marcelo Queiroga had previously said Brazil is seeking vaccine supplies from the United States.
+Brazil's Health Minister Marcelo Queiroga had previously said the country is seeking vaccine supplies from the United States.
+On Tuesday, White House press secretary Jen Psaki said the Biden administration is working to give Brazil $20 million in medication used to intubate COVID-19 patients.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)